Asphalt Legends: Gameplay

-In the game, there are five race modes: Career, Multiplayer, Club, Daily Events, and Seasonal Events (Grand Prix, Starway, Special Event).
+The game offers five game modes: Career, Multiplayer, Daily Events, Gauntlet, and Seasonal Events (Grand Prix, Starway, Special Event, and Drive Syndicate).
 In career mode, the player participates in an extensive single-player campaign consisting of six chapters, each containing several series of races focusing on a certain car class or manufacturer, with more chapters set to be added.
 The player can gain a total of 827 blueprints for various cars from Career.
 In Multiplayer, the player competes against other players in real-time online multiplayer races, ranked by an Elo system.
 In Daily Events, the player participates in daily or weekly competitions to beat other players' times and earn other items.
-Such events include Car Hunts, focused on dropping blueprints for a specific car, and Time-Limited Events, usually themed to the season of the game.
+In Gauntlet, the player sets five "Defense Times" in five cars of their choosing, on five randomly generated tracks.
+After setting their defense times, players can compete against other players' defense times, which costs a "Gauntlet Ticket."
+In Showcase (or Showroom), players focus on upgrading a car of their choice by using it repeatedly in racing in the Showroom.
+Like Daily and Seasonal Events, players use tickets to race.
+Unlike them, they are their own individual tickets, unlike Seasonal and Daily Events sharing them.
+Other events include Car Hunts, focused on dropping blueprints for a specific car, and Time-Limited Events, usually themed to the game season.

-The Seasonal Events tab was initially titled "Special Events", but due to the number of events added, was rebranded to Seasonal Events.
-"Special Events", which were introduced with the Bugatti Chiron Special Event in December 2018, and have continued since with the introduction of "Drive Syndicate" events in July 2019, themed around escaping the police as a member of an underground 'drive syndicate'.
-The 2022 Winter Drive Syndicate was announced to be the last of its kind by GameLoft.
-Initially slated to release in the January 2023 "Lunar New Year" season, its replacement will be the Faraday Road Test, an event about which little is known so far.
-This event is delayed until the next season.
-Since the older "Godly Beasts Update", a new type of Special Event called "Grand Prix" was launched, starting with the Techrules AT96 Track Edition Grand Prix.
-Players compete against other players for rewards, including the Key that allows the player to immediately unlock the featured Grand Prix car, though the car itself can still be "starred up" with blueprints.
+The Seasonal Events, previously referred to as "Special Events", launched with the Bugatti Chiron Special Event in December 2018, and have continued since with the introduction of "Drive Syndicate" events in July 2019, themed around escaping the police as a member of an underground 'drive syndicate'.
+The 2022 Winter Drive Syndicate was announced to be the last of its kind by Gameloft.
+Initially slated to release in the January 2023 "Lunar New Year" season, its replacement would be the Faraday Road Test, which was delayed until the next season.
+Since the older "Godly Beasts Update", the "Grand Prix" was launched, debuting with the Techrules AT96 Track Edition Grand Prix.
+Players compete against other players for rewards, including a "car key" that allows the player to immediately unlock the featured Grand Prix car, though the car itself can still be "starred up" with blueprints.